src-d/guide/talent/flexible_holidays_and_working_schedule.md

 Finally, if you don't use all your days in one year, any unused days will carry over to the next.<br>
 ### Working Schedule
 This is very simple, there is none.
 You can come and go as you please as long as you get your work done and don't miss any of your meetings.
 Once you're here you'll see that some people come in very early and other very late, some leave early and others leave late.
 Everyone needs to be responsible enough to manage their own time and schedules.<br>
+### Working Remotely
+We are very flexible with people working remotely.
+If you want to work from home any day you just need to let your team know with as much time in advance as possible so they can accomodate to that.
+Unless you have any in-person meetings that you need to attend we don't have any problem wth this if you feel you'll be more productive this way.
+We always suggest though to try to spend as much time with the team as possible as it creates strong bonds and makes for a more united team.